Welcome!

 2022

-• Main idea: A hypergraph simplex generalizes a triangle.
-It is a collection of kk vertices for which all kk possible (k1)(k-1)-subsets are present hyperedges.
+- Main idea: A hypergraph simplex generalizes a triangle.
+It is a collection of vertices for which all possible -subsets are present hyperedges.
 We tackle the problem of counting these structures in a uniform hypergraph stream in low-memory regimes.
 We also provide lower bounds for this problem using communication complexity techniques.

 2020